nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Remote Verification: The remote server checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
 The shared data store can be split as follows for higher security - 1) Host TPM EKs (e.g., MDM) used by server and 2) Host TPM EKs + Geolocation sensor details (e.g., location sensor hardware database).
 The server also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

-### Start/Restart time attestation/remote verification of agent for integrity and proof of residency on Host
+### Start/Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host

-As part of agent start process, Linux Integrity Measurement Architecture (Linux IMA) is used to ensure that only approved executable for agent is loaded.
+As part of workload identity agent start process, Linux Integrity Measurement Architecture (Linux IMA) is used to ensure that only approved executable for agent is loaded.

-Measurement collection: For the agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
-For the agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.
+Measurement collection: For the workload identity agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
+For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

 Local Verification: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.

 TPM attestation and remote server verification:

-* Agent generates attestation key (AK) using TPM for proof of residency on H.
+* Workload Identity Agent generates attestation key (AK) using TPM for proof of residency on H.

-* Agent sends the AK attestation parameters (PCR quote, workload attestation public key, etc.) and EK certificate to the server.
+* Workload Identity Agent sends the AK attestation parameters (PCR quote, workload attestation public key, etc.) and EK certificate to the server.

 * Server inspects EK certificate.
 If CA path exists, and the EK certificate was signed by any chain in CA path, validation passes.

 * If validation passed, the server generates a credential activation challenge.
 The challenge's secret is encrypted using the EK public key.

-* Server sends challenge to agent.
+* Server sends challenge to workload identity agent.

-* Agent decrypts the challenge's secret.
+* Workload Identity Agent decrypts the challenge's secret.

-* Agent sends back decrypted secret.
+* Workload Identity Agent sends back decrypted secret.

 * Server verifies that the decrypted secret is the same it used to build the challenge.

 * Server creates a SPIFFE ID along with the SHA-256 sum of the TPM AK public key.
-Server stores agent SPIFFE ID mapping to TPM AK public key in a shared data store.
+Server stores workload identity agent SPIFFE ID mapping to TPM AK public key in a shared data store.

 ## Host composition tracking

-Agent periodically (say every 1 minute) gathers host composition details (e.g. SIM card, location sensor) and sends to GL service.
+Workload Identity Agent periodically (say every 1 minute) gathers host composition details (e.g. SIM card, location sensor) and sends to GL service.
 GL service can cross verify that the components of the host are still intact or if anything is plugged out.
 Plugging out components can decrease the quality of location.
 Host composition comprises TPM EK, GPS sensor hardware id, Mobile sensor hardware id, Mobile-SIM IMSI, etc. Refer to Host Composition Table for further details.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.

-## Agent Geolocation Workflow
+## Workload Identity Agent Geolocation Workflow

  Geolocation service (GL) runs outside of host -- besides the location from device location sources (e.g., GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).
 This described process below is run periodically (say every 1 minute) to check if the host's location has changed and get an attested location.

-### Option 1: Agent connects to Server and Geolocation Service (GL)
+### Option 1: Workload Identity Agent connects to Server and Geolocation Service (GL)

-### Option 2: Agent connects only to Server
+### Option 2: Workload Identity Agent connects only to Server

-* Agent gathers the location from host-local location sensors (e.g., GPS, GNSS) and/or location providers (e.g. Google, Apple).
+* Workload Identity Agent gathers the location from host-local location sensors (e.g., GPS, GNSS) and/or location providers (e.g. Google, Apple).
 Location has a quality associated with it.
 For example, IP address-based location is of lower quality as compared to other sources.
 The location is signed by TPM AK along with a timestamp.
-Agent provides the signed location to Server using a nonce protocol to prevent replay attacks.
+Workload Identity Agent provides the signed location to Server using a nonce protocol to prevent replay attacks.

-* Server verifies the TPM AK of the signed location from the agent and provides it to GL.
+* Server verifies the TPM AK of the signed location from the workload identity agent and provides it to GL.

-* GL derives a combined location, including location quality, from various location sensors for a host with multiple location sensors -- this includes the gathered location from agent running on host.
+* GL derives a combined location, including location quality, from various location sensors for a host with multiple location sensors -- this includes the gathered location from workload identity agent running on host.
 As an example, GPS is considered less trustworthy as compared to mobile.

 * GL composite location comprises combined geolocation (which includes location quality), host composition (TPM EK, mobile-SIM, etc.), and time from a trusted source.